-Section 12.8 Validity of Awards.
-The validity of any Award or grant of Options made pursuant to this Plan shall remain in full force and effect and shall not be affected by the compliance or noncompliance with Section 162(m) of the Code or Rule 16b-3 of the Exchange Act.
+Section 13.8.
+Validity of Awards The validity of any Award or grant of Options made pursuant to this Plan shall remain in full force and effect and shall not be affected by the compliance or noncompliance with Section 162(m) of the Code or Rule 16b-3 of the Exchange Act.

-Section 12.9 Repricing.
-Except as provided in Section 12.6, the terms of outstanding Awards may not be amended to reduce the exercise price of outstanding Options or the reference price for Stock Appreciation Rights, nor may outstanding Options or Stock Appreciation Rights be cancelled in exchange for cash, other Awards or Options or Stock Appreciation Rights with an exercise price or reference price that is less than the respective exercise price or reference price of the cancelled Options or Stock Appreciation Rights, without approval of the Company's stockholders.
+Section 13.9.
+Repricing.
+Except as provided in Section 13.6, the terms of outstanding Awards may not be amended to reduce the exercise price of outstanding Options or the reference price for Stock Appreciation Rights, nor may outstanding Options or Stock Appreciation Rights be cancelled in exchange for cash, other Awards or Options or Stock Appreciation Rights with an exercise price or reference price that is less than the respective exercise price or reference price of the cancelled Options or Stock Appreciation Rights, without approval of the Company's stockholders.

-Section 12.10 Minimum Vesting Periods.
-Notwithstanding anything to the contrary to the foregoing contained within this Plan, unless otherwise approved by the stockholders of the Company, any Award which is (i) performance-based shall have a minimum vesting period of one (1) calendar year or (ii) tenured (time-based) shall have a minimum vesting period of three (3) calendar years (with ratable vesting of no more than one-third of the aggregate applicable Option Award per calendar year), provided that such minimum vesting period shall not apply to Awards granted to new hires or Awards to non-employee Directors.
+Section 13.10.
+Minimum Vesting Periods.
+Unless otherwise approved by the stockholders of the Company, any Award payable or denominated in Shares and which is (i) performance-based shall have a minimum vesting period of one year or (ii) tenured (time-based) shall have a minimum vesting period of three years (with ratable vesting of no more than one-third of the aggregate applicable Award per calendar year).
+Notwithstanding the foregoing, such minimum vesting periods shall not apply to: (A) accelerated vesting upon the death, Disability, Retirement or Involuntary Termination of a Participant, (B) accelerated vesting upon a Change in Control, liquidation of the Company or the filing by the Company of a certificate of dissolution, (C) 5% of the total number of Shares reserved for issuance under Section 3.1 of the Plan, or (D) regularly scheduled annual Awards to non-employee Directors with a vesting period at least equal to the regular term of service for which Directors are elected in that year.